koalalorenzo/hk-svcs-bridge/README.md

 # Go HomeKit Services Bridge
-o-hk-systemd is a system service written in Go that acts as a HomeKit bridge to connect SystemD services and HomeKit automation.
+hk-svcs-bridge is a system service written in Go that acts as a HomeKit bridge to connect SystemD services and HomeKit automation.
 This project is available for macOS and Linux, and it allows users to add new fake switches to their Apple HomeKit home setup.
 When these switches are turned on, they will start some SystemD services, and when turned off, they will stop them.